First Conditional

 There are four common conditional forms in English; zero, first, second and third.
 The conditional communicates what happens, will happen, might have happened, or would have happened if we do, will do, or did do something.
 The situation described can be real or imaginary; in all the cases, an action depends on something else (a condition).
 For this reason, most English sentences in the conditional form include a dependent clause if.

-The zero conditional is used to talk about something that is generally true.
-It can be used to explain scientific facts.
-The Zero conditional explains that if (a) is true, then (b) is also true.
-The Zero conditional can refer to past or present facts.
+The first conditional is used to talk about something that will happen in the future.
+The first conditional explains that if (X) happens, then (Y) will become true.
+The Zero conditional can refers to the future.

 Conditional TypeUseIf clause verb tenseMain clause verb tense